So you want to change the world? Become an Electrical Engineer.

 Caltech’s B.S. in Electrical Engineering program will expose you to problem formulation, system-design, and solving skills that are essential to any engineering discipline.
 And as a student, you’ll benefit from state-of-the-art experimental laboratory facilities, housed mainly in the Moore Laboratory of Engineering.
 Students also have the opportunity to take a broader course of studies with the Engineering and Applied Science option.

-The Department of Electrical Engineering at Colorado School of Mines offers a Bachelor of Science in Electrical Engineering that prepares students to solve real-world challenges related to earth, energy, information and the environment.
+Overview With an electrical engineering program that ranks among the best in the country, Colorado School of Mines is a nationally-ranked public research university located in the historic gold mining town of Golden, Colorado.
+Originally founded to serve the local mining industry, the school today has a commitment to responsible stewardship of the earth and its resources through its nationally recognized programs.
+Program Features The Department of Electrical Engineering at Colorado School of Mines offers a Bachelor of Science in Electrical Engineering that prepares students to solve real-world challenges related to earth, energy, information and the environment.
 Students learn in an environment rich with opportunities for research and professional development.
 In addition to high-caliber faculty, EE students have access to cutting-edge technology and advanced laboratories—including a student-run lab (the Outlet).
 Courses include: